List of people legally executed in Tasmania

-This is a list of people executed in Tasmania.
+This is a list of people executed in Van Diemen's Land (1803-1856), the Colony of Tasmania (1856-1901) and since 1901, the federated island state of Tasmania, Australia.
 It lists people who were executed by British (and from 1901, Australian) authorities within the modern-day boundaries of Tasmania.
 For people executed in other parts of Australia, see the sidebar.